 Post Contents :-

-Windows Update stuck Download
+Why is Windows 11 Update stuck downloading?

 - Insufficient disk space: The update requires a certain amount of free space on your system drive to download and install.
 If you don’t have enough space, the update might fail or get stuck.